-Again, most of my experience is with Norwex, but the fact that they didn’t smell was a huge factor in why I kept using Norwex.
+Still, most of my experience is with Norwex, and because they didn’t smell was a huge factor in why I chose microfiber.

 Can I cut these cloths in half or fourths if I want them smaller, or will they fray?